 As you can see, from 2023 onwards, if you live in France, you can legally buy or sell CBD, provided, of course, that it complies with regulations.
 These are particularly strict: unlike Switzerland, which allows THC levels below 1%, the French limit is set at 0.3%.

-So how can you be sure you're buying the right product?
-In the event of an inspection, if the CBD you have in your possession does not comply with the law, you're in trouble.
-So it's vital to be sure that the CBD you buy complies with your country's regulations.
-This is the case with Naturalpes.
-Although produced in Switzerland, our CBD flowers for shipment to France strictly respect the THC content of 0.3%.
+In this context, how can you be sure you're buying the right product?
+If the CBD you have isn't legally authorized, you're in for trouble if you're inspected.
+It's therefore essential that you're certain the CBD you're buying complies with your country's regulations.
+This is the case with Naturalpes .
+Although produced in Switzerland, our CBD flowers, intended for shipment to France, strictly adhere to a THC content of 0.3%.

 French CBD enthusiasts can take comfort in the fact that, now that this never-ending legal battle is over, they can rest assured that they will be able to consume their CBD flowers legally.
 Retailers can also rejoice: this ever-expanding market has a bright future ahead of it.
 Moreover, legalization will lift the stigma attached to this substance and encourage research into its benefits.
 So many reasons to welcome the end of the ban on the sale of CBD flowers in France.